MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

 - \#"identifier name" such as #"Today's data is: ".

 The following is a record containing fields named "OrderID", "CustomerID", "Item", and "Price" with values 1, 1, "Fishing rod", and 100.00.
 Square brace characters [ ] denote the beginning and end of a record expression, and are used to get a field value from a record.
-The follow examples show a record and how to get the Item field value.
+The following examples show a record and how to get the Item field value.

 Here's an example record: